dbrizov/wow-addons-updater/README.md

 When you run the script it will do 3 things:
 - **Collect the latest versions of the addons**
 - **Download the addons** - keep in mind that it always downloads them, even if they are up to date.
-I might add a pre-filter in the collection phase, so it downloads only the outdated ones.
+I might add a pre-filter in the collecting phase, so it downloads only the outdated ones.
 - **Extract the addons**